 Margaret Lehtinen, IRT's Manager of Public Operations, has been involved in the Indy arts and volunteer scene for more than a decade, holding positions at Booth Tarkington Civic Theatre and volunteering for Indiana Landmarks.
-She is also this year's winner of the Richard O. Morris Award, IRT’s exemplary staff member recognition!
+She is also this year's recipient of the Richard O. Morris Award, IRT’s exemplary staff member recognition!
 Learn more about Margaret:

 How long have you worked at the IRT?

 What does a typical day look like for you?
 What do you enjoy most about working in your department?

 There is no typical day for me, which is why I love my job.
 Of course I check my email and messages in the morning, but after that it is always a little different.
 On Mondays, I send out emails to all staff alerting them to downtown traffic and what’s happening in the building that week.
 If we had a show the night before, I read through the Stage Manager and House Manager reports to find out if there are any Patron concerns or maintenance needed in the building.
 If there are any events happening in the building, I make sure we have all the set up information needed and communicate that to all departments.
 Basically, I have to make sure our patrons have a good experience from the curb to the curtain.

 Do you have a favorite show you’ve seen at the IRT?